pooja098/Code-Collection/README.md

 # Code-Collection
-Codes that I made during college
+This is collection of some programs that I created during my college-grad years.
-Now, this is my learn time work, so may be erroneous !
+This programs may not be optimized to the best.
+Do let me know if you find anything interesting.
+Bug reports are invited :)